 Study and engineering application of relationship between the forces acting on a body, the mass of the body, and the motion of the body.
 Prerequisites: IET 279 or EGR 251 with a C- or better; EGR 200 with a C- or better; MTH 132 or 133; permission of E&T advisor; cumulative GPA of 2.5 or higher.

 A study of the fundamentals of applied circuits including Direct Current (DC) circuits, Alternating Current (AC) circuits, and basic electronics.
 Prerequisites: One of the followings: MTH 130, 132, 133; PHY 131 or 146; PHY 171 or 176; permission of E&T advisor; cumulative GPA of 2.5 or higher.

 Computer Numerical Control Programming

 Programming and operation of CNC machines, including CNC vertical milling center and turning center.
 Emphasis on manual programming, CAM design, and machine setup and operation.
+Credit may not be earned in both EGR 377 and IET 377.
 Prerequisites: IET 154, 170; permission of E&T advisor; cumulative GPA of 2.5 or higher.

 Theory and application of machine element fundamentals in design and analysis of mechanical systems for safe operation.
 Prerequisites: IET 350; IET 379 or EGR 255; permission of E&T advisor; cumulative GPA of 2.5 or higher.